GoogleCloudPlatform/chef-google-compute/README.md

   Output only.
 Creation timestamp in RFC3339 text format.

 * `default_service` -
   Required.
-A reference to BackendService resource
+A reference to BackendService resource if none of the hostRules match.

 * `description` -
   An optional description of this resource.
 Provide this property when